BACKGROUND

 RESEARCH

 We investigate new genome editing principles based on the activation and guiding of specific DNA repair processes after the delivery of gene editing tools into target cells.
-Gene editing tools under investigation include programmable DNA-cleaving enzymes (nucleases and “nickases”) and exogenous DNA-repairing templates (donor DNA).
+Genome-editing tools under investigation consist of programmable nucleases and “nickases”, including prime editors, and exogenous DNA-repairing templates (donor DNA).
 We further study the genome editing outcomes (wanted and unwanted) resulting from using nucleases versus “nickases” and donor DNA substrates with different structures and topologies.
 This research seeks to achieve seamless and scarless chromosomal DNA editing for modeling or repairing genetic defects in pluripotent stem cells and tissue-specific stem/progenitor cells.
-Underpinning these investigations, we develop and integrate gene delivery and gene editing technologies grounded on recombinant viruses and programmable nucleases, e.g., adenoviral vectors and CRISPR systems, respectively.
+Underpinning these investigations, we investigate and integrate gene delivery and gene editing technologies grounded on recombinant viruses and programmable nucleases, e.g., adenoviral vectors and CRISPR systems, respectively.

 Additional information about our team and research activities is available via the links: